-The cardiovascular technology degree program provides a career path in a liberal arts atmosphere.
-You’ll develop problem-solving and analytical skills as you prepare to enter the health care sector in cardiovascular technology and related fields.
+The cardiovascular technology degree program provides a career path to the healthcare sector with a broad education that prepares you for success.
+You’ll develop problem-solving, communication and analytical skills as you prepare to work in cardiovascular technology and related fields.

 A bachelor's degree will give you more job security, more flexibility and more earning power in a growing field.
 The Bureau of Labor Statistics predicts overall employment of cardiovascular technologists to increase 14 percent by 2030.